LouisCaubet/mT5-language-prediction/README.md

 # Language prediction using mT5

-Test task for a JetBrains internship as an ML Engineer, 2021.

 ## Project description

 I am fine-tuning Google's mT5 pretrained model using the XNLI dataset to perform language detection on a text.